 Two primary observations emerge from the Sankey diagram analysis of bilateral trade flows of lithium, cobalt, and graphite: market concentration and increasing value downstream.

-The market concentration is evident, particularly at the stage of trade of raw minerals and of manufactured battery materials and packs.
-Such concentration points in the supply chain represent potential vulnerabilities, as they can lead to supply disruptions, price volatility, and geopolitical risks.
+Market concentration is evident, particularly at the stage of trade of raw minerals and of manufactured battery materials and packs.
+Such concentrations in the supply chain represent potential vulnerabilities, as they can lead to supply disruptions, price volatility, and geopolitical risks.
 Countries that dominate these stages wield considerable influence over the entire EV market.

 The trade flow analysis also underscores an increasing trend in trade value as it moves downstream in the production process.
 This rise is coupled with a corresponding increase in the value-added of the products.
 From raw mineral extraction to manufacturing battery packs and EVs, each step adds more value, underscoring the economic significance of each stage in the supply chain.
 This phenomenon indicates the potential for high returns at various stages and highlights the importance of technological advancement and expertise in processing and manufacturing.

-While the Sankey diagrams provide a valuable visualization of trade flows, they are illustrative and cannot capture the full complexity of the actual supply chains of electric vehicles. crucial to note that EV production involves multiple minerals, each with its distinct supply chain.
+While the Sankey diagrams provide a valuable visualization of trade flows, they are illustrative and cannot capture the full complexity of the actual supply chains of electric vehicles.
+It is crucial to note that EV production involves multiple minerals, each with its distinct supply chain.
 Therefore, the representation of the actual supply chain of EVs is inherently more complex than what is depicted in these diagrams.
 This complexity necessitates a broader understanding of the market dynamics and underscores the importance of diversifying supply sources and developing robust processing capabilities in commodity-dependent developing countries to mitigate risks and ensure a stable supply of these critical minerals.
 The strategic significance of these minerals in the transition to a low-carbon future makes understanding these supply chains vital for stakeholders across the industry.